-Cook County Commissioner Kevin Morrison calls for hearing to address the Monkeypox outbreak
+Cook County Commissioner Kevin Morrison calls for hearing to address the Mpox outbreak

 Additional testimony in support of the resolution will be provided by representatives from Cook County Health, the Chicago Department of Public Health, and Howard Brown Health Center.